cis498-g4/GuestBook/README.md

 The web root is `src/webapp/`.
 All **JSP, HTML, CSS, images, Javascript, etc.** will go in this folder and its subdirectories (e.g. `/img`, `/scripts`, etc.).
 JSP views should go in `/views`.
 Partial JSP views (e.g. `_header.jsp`) should go in `/templates`.

+# MySQL database setup

+**IMPORTANT:** The database connection properties _must_ be configured before building and deploying the application.

+## Requirements
+- MySQL (5.6)

+## Database schema setup
+1. This assumes you have a running MySQL instance and the ability to connect to it with full privileges.
+2.

+## Connecting the application to the database
+1. In the source code, locate the file `/src/main/java/db.properties`.
+Edit this file to configure the URL, username, and password used to connect to your MySQL instance.
+You should not need to change the "driver" property.
+2. Save the file, then build and deploy the application (See **Deploying to Tomcat server**, below)

-# Deploying to running Tomcat Server with Apache Maven
+# Deploying to running Tomcat server with Apache Maven
 **(SEE: http://bit.ly/2p0YeQh)**

 This is useful for deploying to a running Tomcat instance for development and testing.

 ## Requirements
 - Apache Maven (3.3.9)
-- Apache Tomcat (8.5.13)
+- Apache Tomcat (8.5)

 ## Environment Setup
 1. Create Tomcat user with admin privileges in `{TOMCAT_HOME}/conf/tomcat-users.xml`: